-October -- the perfect time to work bats into the curriculum, to teach about some of the misconceptions often held about these interesting creatures of nature.
+October -- the perfect time to work bats into the curriculum and teach about some of the misconceptions often held about these interesting creatures of nature.

 Why have hundreds of people gathered by the Congress Avenue Bridge in downtown Austin, Texas?